haruosuz/mgen/README.md

 # *Mycoplasma genitalium* (mgen) Project
 Project started 2015-11-15.

 A complete genome of *Mycoplasma genitalium* G37 was retrieved from the NCBI FTP site.
-I used R to assess genome features (length, base composition, GC content of the DNA sequence, and local variation in GC content).
+We use R to assess genome features (length, base composition, GC content of the DNA sequence, and local variation in GC content).

 ## Project directories